📖 MySQL Create a Database and Tables

 - Referential Integrity

-- A record may not be added to a table that contains a foreign key unless there is a corresponding record in the linked table.
+- Prevents inserting a value in a foreign key column unless a matching record exists in the parent table.

-In MySQL, referential integrity is only enforced if using InnoDB storage engines for your tables.
+Important: In MySQL, referential integrity is only enforced if the table uses the InnoDB storage engine.

 CREATE TABLE orders (